Best Castles and Rhine Towns in the Rhine River Valley

 - By airplane to Luxembourg Airport or Köln Airport

-- Rent a car to drive from airports of Luxembourg, Köln or Düsseldorf or explore the region without restrictions.
+- Rent a car to drive from airports of Luxembourg, Köln or Düsseldorf or explore cities on the Rhine river without restrictions.
 Check cheap rental car prices here

 - Public Transport: By train.
 Wine villages are well connected to public transport on the train line: Mainz -Bingen – Koblenz.
 Check cheap connections and prices here

-Where to stay in Middle Rhine Valley, Germany
+Where to stay in the Rhine Valley, Germany: Best places to stay along the Rhine river in Germany

 |Where to stay in Koblenz (ideal base to explore the Rhine Valley)|